-• Marketing activities
+Marketing activities

 A very brief description of each activity should be included.
-Required elements of this section include the following items.
+Required elements of this section include the following items:

 - If demonstration workshops were held, the dates and locations should be listed, and the agendas, attendance lists, and a summary of feedback from attendees should be included in the appendices. - If brochures, posters, or similar items were produced, the total number of each type and a general description of how they were distributed should be provided.
-A reproduction of each should be included in the appendices. - Performance measurement
+A reproduction of each should be included in the appendices.

+Performance measurement

 The degree of success obtained by the lead states team should be shown using the performance assessment methods described in the performance measurement plan section of the approved marketing plan.
-Required elements of this section include the following items as of the date of the closeout report.
-Other performance measures may also be reported, as discussed in Chapter 5.
+Required elements of this section include the following items as of the date of the closeout report:

-- An indication of the total number of agencies that have adopted the technology as a requirement, an option, or an alternate, relative to the number since initiation of the lead states team - An indication of the total number of agencies that plan to adopt the technology as a requirement, an option, or an alternate, relative to the number since initiation of the lead states team - An indication of the total number of agencies that have tried the technology, relative to the number since initiation of the lead states team - Lessons learned
+- An indication of the total number of agencies that have adopted the technology as a requirement, an option, or an alternate, relative to the number since initiation of the lead states team - An indication of the total number of agencies that plan to adopt the technology as a requirement, an option, or an alternate, relative to the number since initiation of the lead states team - An indication of the total number of agencies that have tried the technology, relative to the number since initiation of the lead states team